carpentries-incubator/workflows-nextflow/index.md

 (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.

-This lesson will also introduce [nf-core](https://nf-co.re/): a framework that provides a community-driven, peer reviewed platform for the development of best practice analysis pipelines written in Nextflow.
+This lesson also introduces [nf-core](https://nf-co.re/): a community-driven platform, which provide peer reviewed best practice analysis pipelines written in Nextflow.

 This lesson motivates the use of Nextflow and nf-core as a development tool for building and sharing computational pipelines that facilitate reproducible (data) science workflows.